eskil4152/ChatApplication/README.md

-# Server For Chat Application #
+# Chat Application #

-Should start server on specified host and port and accept different client connections and keep alive.
+Should start a server on specified host and port and accept different client-server connections and keep alive.
+Client-server should accept messages from client.
+Architecture may change.
+Probably